d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 The construction of the entire  Transformer decoder is identical to the  Transformer encoder, except for the additional dense layer to obtain the output confidence scores.

 Let's implement the  Transformer decoder `TransformerDecoder`.
-Besides the regular hyperparameters such as the `vocab_size` and `embedding_size`, the  Transformer decoder also needs the encoder Transformer's outputs `enc_outputs` and `env_valid_lengh`.
+Besides the regular hyperparameters such as the `vocab_size` and `embedding_size`, the  Transformer decoder also needs the encoder Transformer's outputs `enc_outputs` and `env_valid_length`.

 ```{.python .input  n=18}
 class TransformerDecoder(d2l.Decoder):